sardariuss/carlson_protocol/README.md

 The Carlson Protocol is a decentralized voting system where people vote using bitcoins.
 These bitcoins are transferred back to the user after a period of time that can vary according to specific rules.
 When reimbursed, users get rewarded with additional tokens that depend on how their past vote aligns with the current view.

 ✨ **The Carlson Protocol leverages how much people care**.
-If you don't care enough about a vote, you will find better usage for your bitcoins elsewhere.
+If you don't care enough about a vote, you won't be willing to lock tokens for it.

 ⚔️ **The Carlson Protocol is a double-edged sword**.
-The more bitcoins you lock in a vote, the greater your voice, but the lesser the reward and the longer your bitcoins will stay locked.
+The more bitcoins you lock in a vote, the greater your voice, but the lesser the reward per coin and the longer the lock.

 🗽 **The Carlson Protocol is stateless**.
 Votes never end, and results decay.
 Even the most one-sided votes will decay over time, offering the opportunity to reevaluate past consensus.